mldsh905/TikTok-clone/README.md

 * Post comments and like videos
 * See other users' videos and the videos they like
 * Upload your own videos

+## Contributions
+We welcome contributions from the community.
+If you find a bug, have a feature request, or want to submit a pull request, please follow the instructions in our CONTRIBUTING.md file.